Umimachi Diary offers time to reflect after Mad Max fury at Cannes

-CANNES, France (Reuters) - Hirokazu Kore-eda’s “Umimachi Diary” (Our Little Sister), a slow, poetic look at time passing, is the perfect antidote to the adrenaline shot that “Mad Max: Fury Road” gave the Cannes Festival just before the competition effectively started on Thursday.
+CANNES, France, May 14 (Reuters) - Hirokazu Kore-eda’s “Umimachi Diary” (Our Little Sister), a slow, poetic look at time passing, is the perfect antidote to the adrenaline shot that “Mad Max: Fury Road” gave the Cannes Festival just before the competition effectively started on Thursday.

 While George Miller’s opus, which was screened out of competition, is the ultimate action film, “Umimachi Diary” tells the story of three sisters and their half-sister in Japan and echoes the work of the late Yasujiro Ozu.